With election near, Tsipras faces widening rift within Syriza

 "Speeding up the elections, combined with the content of our comrade prime minister's statement create the impression that we accept the bailout and the lack of popular sovereignty, not as the result of sheer blackmail but as a new fact which we have to live with," Koronakis wrote in his resignation letter.

-"I've reached this painful stage where I cannot fulfil my role as a secretary of the central committee."
+"I've reached this painful stage where I cannot fulfill my role as a secretary of the central committee."

 "NOT VIABLE"